abyssDS/sfmlWiki/ProjectsfeMovie.md

 For more information on LGPL, have a look at <http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html>.

 ###Legal notes###
 As you may now, patents on video codecs is a complex issue.
-FFmpeg is distributed under LGPL and tries to use free code only, but this still doesn't completely protect you.
-I advise you to read the mini FAQ on [FFmpeg's legal page](http://ffmpeg.org/legal.html).
+FFmpeg is distributed under LGPL and does not provide any binary version of the library.
+This is to avoid legal issue : decoders' source code can be freely distributed, but not binaries (though it still depends on whether the patent holder is strict, because it is not an end-software product).
+Moreover patents do not apply in some countries.
+That's why [VideoLAN doesn't pay any fee to distribute VLC](http://www.videolan.org/legal.html).
+But as I'm not a specialist and I don't know the details about laws, I won't provide sfeMovie binaries, and not even a binary version of FFmpeg.
+A script is provided so that all this compilation process can be performed flawlessly.
+You're also given the ability to choose which decoders you want to enable in the final sfeMovie binary.

-I've asked the different codec owners for some information and here's a little sum up:
+Considering this, you're responsible for checking the possible fees and licenses you may need, depending on your country and your needs.
+Here is a little (non official) sum up of the different fees for the main decoders.
+The information I'm showing here is the one I got from the different patents holders.

 <table>
   <tr>